ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 - a routing element, that is specified in [](#RFC7921) and includes routing capability information;
-- an abstract network element, that has a server defined identifier and represents a network node, link or their aggregation.
+- an abstract network element, that has a server defined identifier and represents a routable network node, a link, a network domain or their aggregation.

 <!--
 An entity is an object with a (possibly empty) set of properties.